rachel-13/everest-coding-challenge/README.md

 1. All distance and weights are all positive numbers.
 2. Decimals are fair game, e.g. if a 5% discount ends up with decimals like $5.7123, it would be fair to display rounded numbers into the nearest ten-cent which is $5.70.
 Idea came from a business perspective where customers would not want to be charged an extra $0.30 and the business should not lose $0.70.
+3. Package IDs should be unique and distinct

 ### Ideas: